rfielding/microcms/README.md

 ![images/search.png](images/search.png)

-Note that if you setup Google Vision, when you upload images, they can be labeled and found in the search; indirectly, through the labelling.
+Note that if you setup AWSRekognition (APIs: label detect, celeb detect), when you upload images, they can be labeled and found in the search; indirectly, through the labelling.
 Here is a hit on a dog, for a file with an uninformative name.

 ![images/search2.png](images/search2.png)